 On this site, I saw a call to submit your UTI story.
 Perhaps I could share my saga and help someone like me in need.
 Suddenly, the idea this journey could have meaning descended upon me like a gentle snowfall.
 I rapidly filled out the form and closed my eyes in humble prayer as I clicked submit.

 Finding The Root Cause For Recurrent UTI

 The next morning, we made an appointment with the functionally-oriented nurse practitioner listed on this site.
 As my incredible partner peppered her staff with insightful questions, they replied with remarkable expertise and compassion.
 I knew we were onto something.

-My first meeting with Ruth Kriz was living proof that guardian angels walk this earth.
+My first meeting with this practitioner was living proof that guardian angels walk this earth.
 Here was a nurse practitioner who had dedicated thirty years of her career to cracking the code on recurrent urinary tract infection.
 Her impressive 80% success rate was hard to ignore.

 She demonstrated jaw dropping knowledge, like how a genetic mutation may affect how I coagulate blood and produce resistant biofilms.
 That 90% of her patients also have a tick-borne disease, and that vector-borne diseases play a huge role in biofilm.

 She didn’t just care that I tested positive for Babesia; she’d be looking for which species.
 That my Raynaud’s breastfeeding nightmare was an omen of my biofilms’ resilience due to excess fibrin production.
 This knowledge was going to be crucial for busting the apartment buildings open for permanent eradication.